Interactive Simulations with JSPlotly

 • i(t) = current at time t (A, Ampere).

-To illustrate the potential of the JSPlotly/GSPlotly platform for developing complex virtual experiments, here is a cyclic voltametry simulator resulting from the above procedures (as well as a few hours of prompt engineering!!).
+To illustrate the potential of the JSPlotly/GSPlotly platform for the development of complex virtual experiments, a cyclic voltammetry simulator follows resulting from the procedures above (as well as from a few hours of prompt engineering!!).

-The example illustrates typical behavior in cyclic voltammetry (and the curious duck shape), and includes a model of diffusion and accumulation of electroactive species near the electrode surface.
-The code uses a numerical solution to obtain the current density over time, considering the effects of cyclic scanning of the applied potential, mass transport, and reaction kinetics.
+The example illustrates a typical behavior in cyclic voltammetry (and the curious duck shape), and includes a diffusion and accumulation modeling of electroactive species near the electrode surface.
+The code uses a numerical solution to obtain current density over time, considering the effects of cyclic scanning of the applied potential, mass transport, and reaction kinetics.

-In short, it numerically solves Fick’s equation with dynamic boundary conditions, applies the Nernst equation at the boundary (electrode surface) to determine the conversion between species, uses the finite difference method or explicit scheme to advance in time, and obtains the current by applying Faraday’s Law, through the derivative of the flux at the interface.
+In sum, it numerically solves Fick’s equation with a dynamic boundary condition, applies the Nernst equation at the boundary (electrode surface) to determine conversion between species, uses the finite-difference method or an explicit scheme to advance in time, and obtains the current by applying Faraday’s law, by the derivative of the flux at the interface.

-Find it complex?
-Then how about this: the code combines Fick (transport) and Nernst (local redox equilibrium) to accurately model the shape of the voltammogram, obtaining a physical simulation with significant realism for cyclic voltammetry.
+Found it complex?
+Then how about: the code unites Fick (transport) and Nernst (local redox equilibrium) to accurately model the voltammogram shape, obtaining a physical simulation with significant realism for cyclic voltammetry.

 Suggestion:

-1. Note the number of values at the beginning of the code, which are tangible to "parametric manipulation."
-Try to understand what they represent, and consciously vary their values, aiming to add value to the learning of the simulation.
-This is the essence of "parametric manipulation" that involves "reproducible teaching"!
+1. Observe the number of values at the beginning of the code, tangible to a "parametric manipulation".
+Try to know what they represent, and try to vary their values consciously, aiming to add value to learning the simulation.
+This is the soul of "parametric manipulation" that involves "reproducible teaching" !!

 Context: Diagram

-Due to the nature of the Plotly.js library, it is also possible to generate code in JSPlotly without involving an equation, such as for representing diagrams and flowcharts, among others.
-The example below illustrates a representation of the Krebs cycle, and the following is an experimental flowchart.
+By the nature of the Plotly.js library, it is also possible to generate codes in JSPlotly without involving an equation, such as for representing diagrams and flowcharts, among others.
+The example below illustrates a representation of the Krebs cycle, and the next an experimental flowchart.

 Suggestion:

-1. Try to better reposition enzymes and metabolites by simply clicking and dragging the terms;
+1. Try repositioning enzymes and metabolites better, just by clicking and dragging the terms;

-2. Try replacing the names in the code to produce another metabolic cycle, such as the urea cycle.
+2. Try replacing the names that are in the code to produce another metabolic cycle, such as the urea cycle.

 Context: Flowchart